-Participants Signature Date

-If the participant is under age 18, his or her parent or guardian must also sign below
+Participants Signature Date If the participant is under age 18, his or her parent or guardian must also sign below

--

-Parent or Guardian Signature Date
+Parent or Guardian Signature

+Date

-CAMP SCOUT COWBOY ACTION SHOOTING PROGRAM PARTICIPATION AND HOLD HARMLESS AGREEMENT program.
-In this program, Scouts will shoot a Safety Officer and NRA certified instructors. tte Council) will be conducting a Scout cowboy action shortifle, pistol, and shotgun under the supervision of an NRA Scouts will be required to wear eye protection and hearing outs are expected to abide by all safety rules and the instructional shotgun instructor(s).
-Range this program.
-I understand that participation i considered the risk involved and have given of participation in the activity is entirely voluntated conduct.
-I release the Boy Scouts of America , permission to participant the activity involves a certain degree of risk.
-I have careful consent for my child to participate in the activity.
-I understainty and requires participants to abide by the rules and stand, the local council, the activity coordinators, and all employens associated with the activity from any and all claims or fully and that lards of yees, e will do the following or he/she will be removed from the st associated with participation in this program will not be wing the rules below.
-5. Do not handle the firearms until instructed 6.
-Is 14 years of age, or 13 and has completed compliance with all local, state, and federal g manufacturer standards. briefing. y Officer(s) and rifle, pistol, and shotgun instructor(s).
-Parent/guardian signature Date: Parent/guardian printed name Date: Home phone Cell phone Email address
+CAMP SCOUT COWBOY ACTION SHOOTING PROGRAM PARTICIPATION AND HOLD HARMLESS AGREEMENT

+Camp Conestoga / ESR (Westmoreland Fayette Council) will be conducting a Scout cowboy action shooting program.
+In this program, Scouts will shoot a rifle, pistol, and shotgun under the supervision of an NRA Range Safety Officer and NRA certified instructors.
+Scouts will be required to wear eye protection and hearing protection at all times while on the range.
+Scouts are expected to abide by all safety rules and the instructions of the Range Safety Officer(s) and rifle, pistol, and shotgun instructor(s).

+I, the undersigned, give my child, , permission to participate in this program.
+I understand that participation in the activity involves a certain degree of risk.
+I have carefully considered the risk involved and have given consent for my child to participate in the activity.
+I understand that participation in the activity is entirely voluntary and requires participants to abide by the rules and standards of conduct.
+I release the Boy Scouts of America, the local council, the activity coordinators, and all employees, volunteers, related parties, or other organizations associated with the activity from any and all claims or liability arising out of this participation.

+For safety, my child and I agree that he/she will do the following or he/she will be removed from the program.
+I understand that any additional cost associated with participation in this program will not be refunded if my child is removed for not following the rules below.

+- 1. Complete a range safety briefing. - 2.
+Wear all safety gear at all times while on the range. - 3.
+Follow all the safety rules provided in the briefing. - 4.
+Follow the instructions of the Range Safety Officer(s) and rifle, pistol, and shotgun instructor(s). - 5.
+Do not handle the firearms until instructed to do so by the instructor(s).

+6. Is 14 years of age, or 13 and has completed the eighth grade, as of the start of the class and will be in full compliance with all local, state, and federal guidelines, including age restrictions and original equipment manufacturer standards.

+Participant signature Date:

+Parent/guardian signature Date:

+Parent/guardian printed name Date:

+Home phone Cell phone

+Email address